GeotrekCE/Geotrek-admin/docs/import-data/import-from-touristic-data-systems.rst

 * ``category``, ``type1`` and ``type2`` (optional) to select in which Geotrek category/type imported objects should go
 * You can add ``delete = True`` in your class if you want to delete objects in Geotrek databases that has been deleted in your Apidae selection.
 It will only delete objects that match with your class settings (category, types, portal, provider...)
 * You can also use the class ``HebergementParser`` if you only import accomodations
-* See https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py for details about Parsers
+* See `/geotrek/tourism/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py/>`_  file for details about Parsers

 You can duplicate the class.
 Each class must have a different name.
-Don't forget the u character before strings if they contain non-ascii characters.

 To apply changes, you may have to run ``sudo service geotrek restart``.

 Import treks
 ------------

 A parser implementation is available to import Treks from APIDAE.
-Use it by defining a subclass of ```geotrek.trekking.parsers.ApidaeTrekParser`` in your ``var/conf/parsers.py`` configuration file as shown above.
+Use it by defining a subclass of ``geotrek.trekking.parsers.ApidaeTrekParser`` in your ``var/conf/parsers.py`` configuration file as shown above.

 You'll have to configure how to access your APIDAE data: ``api_key``, ``project_id`` and ``selection_id`` (those are setting attributes from the APIDAE base parser).